coalition-of-invisible-colleges/ao-react/README.md

 #### Cards

-When in Unicorn, the main dimension, you view, add to, adjust, organize and navigate arounds decks.
+When in Unicorn - the main dimension - you view, add to, adjust, organize and navigate arounds cards.
 The current context is the card currently being viewed; you see its upgrades and its panel of contained cards.
 Click on the five color bar at the bottom center of the page to add a card to the panel of this context.
 Double click on a card and you go into it.
 The card becomes the new context and the color bar now creates cards within this card.
 To be clear, ao is card inception.

 Cards are units of text that render markdown and can include links, images, and other embedded content.
 Cards have clickies at each corner and in the bottom center middle.
 Top left (bird) allows you to send to other accounts.
 Cards send to you display in front of the upgrades panel and take one attention.
 Bottom left (downboat or scuttle) is the 'go away' or 'not now' interaction and will remove it from the present context.
 Bottom right is the same as a double click and will (go in) make that card the current context.